nibbabob/azlo-goboiler/README.md

 A production-ready Go API boilerplate with security best practices, Docker containerization, and monitoring built-in.
 This project aims to give you a solid foundation to build upon, so you can focus on your business logic instead of infrastructure setup.

+> **Free Resource by [Azlo.pro](https://azlo.pro/)** - This boilerplate is provided as a free resource to help developers get started faster.
+If you need custom backend development, automation services, or help scaling your API to production, check out my [professional services](https://azlo.pro/).

 ## ✨ Features

 - **🔐 Security First**: JWT authentication, rate limiting, SSL/TLS, security headers